 The man did not fully understand what Yeshua had suffered.
 He did not look past the physical suffering of being beaten, whipped, and nailed to a cross.
 His understanding of the crucifixion was strictly traditional and did not rise any higher than a child's.

 It was unutterably abhorrent to the sinless Lamb of God to have even the tiniest sin placed upon His soul.
 Imagine being totally immersed in a cesspool.
 It was worse than that for Him to have the tiniest sin come in contact with His soul.
 Now consider how He had ALL the sins of the whole world laid upon His soul.

-Meditating often on what Yehoshua did for us on the cross is a good way to prepare for any suffering that God may require us to undergo.
-We need to develop a deeper understanding of how bad sin really is, in order to understand better the enormity of the sacrifice that Yehoshua made for us.
+Meditating often on what Yeshua did for us on the cross is a good way to prepare for any suffering that God may require us to undergo.
+We need to develop a deeper understanding of how bad sin really is, in order to understand better the enormity of the sacrifice that Yeshua made for us.